joshuarobinson/logpipeline_confluent_elastic/README.md

 The log analytics pipeline leverages 1) Confluent Tiered Storage and 2) Elastic Searchable Snapshots, both built upon FlashBlade S3 object store.
  * [Flog](https://github.com/mingrammer/flog) is a fake log generator for apache weblog-like output
- * Kafka configured to use [Confluent Tiered Storage](https://docs.confluent.io/platform/current/kafka/tiered-storage.html) on S3 to simplify operations at scale
+ * Confluent operator for Kubernetes configured to use [Confluent Tiered Storage](https://docs.confluent.io/platform/current/kafka/tiered-storage.html) on S3 to simplify operations at scale
  * Filebeats to pull data from Kafka to Elasticsearch
  * Elasticsearch with hot tier storage on FlashBlade NFS and [Frozen Tier](https://www.elastic.co/blog/introducing-elasticsearch-frozen-tier-searchbox-on-s3) backed by an S3 snapshot repository
  * Prometheus and Grafana dashboards to monitor the FlashBlade and Elasticsearch.